Build a Virtual Disk Image¶

 </preferences>

-The following optional attributes can be used to customize the image size further:
+The following optional attributes can be used to futher customize the image size:

 unit

-: Defines the unit used for the provided numerical value, possible settings areM
+: Defines the unit used for the provided numerical value, possible values areM

 for megabytes andG

-: boolean value that determines whether the provided value will be added to the current image’s size (additive="true"
+: Boolean value that determines whether the provided value is added to the current image size (additive="true"

 ) or whether it is the total size (additive="false"